wyh136/SophiaTX-Network/README.md

     to pass the username/password to the `cli_wallet` on the command line or in a config file.

     It's set up this way so that the default configuration is secure even if the RPC port is publicly accessible.
-It's fine if your `decentd` allows the general public to query the database or broadcast transactions (in fact, this is how the hosted web UI works).
+It's fine if your `sophiatxd` allows the general public to query the database or broadcast transactions (in fact, this is how the hosted web UI works).
 It's less fine if your `decent` allows the general public to control which p2p nodes it's connecting to.
 Therefore the API to add p2p connections needs to be set up with proper access